 Sewing the dress

-The Brady’s are poulterers, raising a wide assortment of heirloom poultry and they maintain an heirloom garden in which are found some rather rare items by today’s standards such as salsify, sorrel, lovage, ground cherries, etc. The produce, eggs, and meat are transformed into culinary masterpieces.
+The Brady’s are poulterers, raising a wide assortment of heirloom poultry and they maintain an heirloom garden in which are found some rather rare items by today’s standards such as salsify, sorrel, lovage, tree collards, ground cherries, etc. The produce, eggs, and meat are transformed into culinary masterpieces.
 Updating their 1960’s home purchased in 2014 and building pens and houses for the farm critters is an on-going project.
-There are plans for a cabin to house the overflow of collections.
+There are plans to transform a bonus room into an 18th century interior to house the overflow of collections.

 Crafts include quilting, wool strip rug hooking, making center seam moccasins and leather shoe packs, historic Indian crafts, soap-making, rendering lard, period herbal remedies, woodwork, preserving, pickling, and drying food, making floor cloths, candle-making, flavoring extracts, period spice blends (going back to 1300), flavored oils and vinegars, broom-making, natural dying, etc. etc.